-Students are also encouraged to meet with their counselor with any specific academic concerns at any time during the school year.
+Meetings and classroom visits will occur throughout the school year to review graduation requirements and develop post secondary plans.
+Individual meetings with all students will occur in February and March to select courses for the next year.
+Students are also encouraged to schedule an appointment with their counselor concerning their specific academic concerns at any time during the school year.
 Students have access to XELLO through their PowerSchool accounts.
 This program is an online program that fully engages every student in building the skills, knowledge, and plans for future success - regardless of background, ability or pathway.